Teenage Hair Loss: Causes & Treatments

 Can Hormonal Changes Cause Hair Loss in Teens?

-Yes, puberty brings hormonal changes in both guys and girls, affecting hair growth patterns.
+Yes, puberty brings hormonal changes in both guys and girls, and they affect hair growth patterns.

 What Medical Conditions Lead to Hair Loss in Teenagers?